Japan - In-Depth Analysis: The Imbalance Between Ambition and Capability

 The Limitations of Reform and the Positioning of the "Top-Tier" Level.

-However, this organizational adjustment did not address the fundamental issue: as a batch of vessels built in the late 1990s gradually enter their decommissioning phase, the core contradiction of the Maritime Self-Defense Force—The scale of naval vessels is shrinking, there is a shortage of multi-functional ships, and service vessels are insufficient.—cannot be resolved through command structure adjustments.
-It is precisely against the backdrop of this significant gap between ambition and capability that the "Mogami"-class frigate emerged as the "solution" introduced by the Maritime Self-Defense Force, with its very birth bearing a strong sense of compromise.
-However, this organizational adjustment did not address the fundamental issue: as a batch of vessels built in the late 1990s gradually enter their decommissioning phase, the core contradiction of the Maritime Self-Defense Force—The scale of naval vessels is shrinking, there is a shortage of multi-functional ships, and service vessels are insufficient.—cannot be resolved through command structure adjustments.
-It is precisely against the backdrop of this significant gap between ambition and capability that the "Mogami"-class frigate emerged as the "solution" introduced by the Maritime Self-Defense Force, with its very birth bearing a strong sense of compromise.
+However, this organizational adjustment did not address the fundamental issue: as a batch of ships built in the late 1990s gradually enter their decommissioning phase, the core contradictions of the Maritime Self-Defense Force—shrinking fleet size, shortage of multi-functional vessels, and insufficient service ships—cannot be resolved through command structure reforms.
+It is precisely against the backdrop of a significant gap between ambition and capability that the Mogami-class frigate emerged as the solution proposed by the Maritime Self-Defense Force, with its very birth marked by strong compromises.

 IV.
 In-depth Analysis of the Technology and Performance of the "Mogami"-class Frigate